dj-lesson/dj-lesson.github.io/index.md

 ## DJ LESSON

 Hi!
-I'm AnDJ (Junduo Dong, andj4cn@gmail.com), a cs lover.
+I'm AnDJ (Junduo Dong), a cs lover.

 This Organization has stored my assignments or notes of some "excellent" public lessons.
 By the way i could record and share my ideas with others.

-If infringement, please contact me(andj4cn@gmail.com or an_dj@outlook.com) to delete.
+If infringement, please contact me (andj4cn@gmail.com) to delete.

 ### CONTENT